Soccer (Football)

 6 – Defensive Midfielder

 Offensively, defensive midfielders are also solid passers.
 While it’s unlikely a defensive midfielder will score a goal, they play a huge role in advancing the ball into the defense’s territory.
-Midfielders often use a forward pass, which is a pass that goes through the opposing team's midfielders that puts the offense in good position.
-This type of pass requires pin point accuracy.
-Midfielders have to have good judgment because if there is nothing open down the field, they have to get creative and pass it backwards or sideways.
+Midfielders often use a forward pass, which is a pass that goes through the opposing team's midfielders and puts the offense in a good position.
+This type of pass requires pinpoint accuracy.
+Midfielders have to have good judgment because if there is nothing open down the field, they have to get creative and pass it backward or sideways.

 05